Skip to content

 Integration Assessment

 One REST API family covers deposits, cashouts and KYC, with signature-based auth, webhooks for status changes, and validation endpoints for bank codes, Pix keys and account data.
 Checkout options run from the Fragments embeddable SDK (all-in-one or Lite) to hosted flows, and there are Shopify, WooCommerce and Magento plugins from the 2023 rebrand era plus Java and PHP server SDKs on GitHub (3 public repos, low activity).
-The docs are the strong point: GitBook-based, redesigned in 2026, with country specialization pages (SPEI Offline, QuickPay, Biometric Pix, Automatic Pix), a sandbox, a test merchant and a documented Mock PSP, plus llms.txt for AI-assisted integration work.
+Documentation is the strong point: GitBook-based, redesigned in 2026, with country specialization pages (SPEI Offline, QuickPay, Biometric Pix, Automatic Pix), a sandbox, a test merchant and a documented Mock PSP, plus llms.txt for AI-assisted integration work.
 No published integration or onboarding timeline exists, and there is no native mobile SDK.
-Platform operators skip most of this: SOFTSWISS and SoftGamings connectors are pre-built, while EveryMatrix, Altenar, Digitain and Slotegrator connectors could not be confirmed from public sources.
+Platform operators skip most of this: SOFTSWISS and SoftGamings connectors are pre-built, D24 is also reachable through Yuno's payment orchestration layer (partnership announced August 2024), while EveryMatrix, Altenar, Digitain and Slotegrator ship no D24 connector.

 Risk & Compliance